Xilinx/Vitis_Libraries/docs/models/HT.rst

 And we use 1-D array to store price and volatility of each path's history (last timestep).

 If the inner loop is timestep loop, as red arrows demonstrate in the diagram below, it will keep update the same array element until reaches max timesteps.
-Such operation can not achieve II=1 and will greatly slow down the calculation.
+Such operation can not achieve initiation interval (II)=1 and will greatly slow down the calculation process.
 If the inner loop is path loop, as green arrows demonstrate in the diagram below, it will keep updating different array element each time.
 Such operation will avoid dependency issue and reach II=1, which is used in this implementation.